robrich/docker-hands-on-workshop/00-Install/README.md

 3. From the same dialog, also turn on Containers.

+4. Visit the [Docker Store](https://store.docker.com/) and create an account.

-4. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Windows app.
+5. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Windows app.

-5. Gratuitous reboots.
+6. Gratuitous reboots.

-### Docker in a VMWare VM
+### Docker in a VM

 If you're installing Docker in a VMware Workstation VM, see [this post](https://communities.vmware.com/thread/498837) to get a VMware Workstation virtual machine to run Docker.
-This assumes you've enabled visualization on the host's bios so you can run VMware.
+This assumes you've enabled virtualization on the host's bios so you can run VMware.

+If you're installing Docker in a Windows VM running inside Parallels on your mac, see [this post](http://tattoocoder.com/configure-docker-for-windows-under-parallels/) to configure Parallels for nested virtualization.

-If you're not in a VM, use the instructions above.
+If you're not in a VM, you can skip this section.

 Verify it Works